IVTore/Tore.Service.GlobalExceptionMiddleware/README.md

 ```

-Add at service configure method before any other app.Use... commands :
+Add bindings at service configure method before any other app.Use... commands:

 ```C#
   public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {